-Modern award review updateBY ARA
+Modern award review updateBY Australian Retailers Association

 The Australian Retailers Association, Master Grocers Association (MGA), Franchise Council of Australia (FCA) and Shopping Centre Council of Australia (SCCA) are the only industry bodies to have contributed financially to this important case, with the ARA having lead the case in conjunction with our law firm, FCB, in addition to acting as secretariat.